mincong-h/mincong-h.github.io/_posts/2018-07-21-improve-the-search-presence.md

 ---
 layout:            post
 title:             Improve Blog Ranking in Google Search
-subtitle:          Basic SEO tips that I used for this site.
+subtitle:          Simple SEO improvements that I used for this site.
 lang:              en
 date:              2018-07-21 06:37:11 +0200
 date_modified:     2021-07-15 21:25:05 +0200